iszczesniak/cpp/templates/index.md

 Key are:

-* the most general setting -
+* **the most general setting**: it's not only about being able to choose the type we work with (e.g., `int` or `double`), but also the data structure (e.g., `std::vector` or `std::list`),

-* no loss of efficiency
+* **no loss of efficiency**: we don't want our program to run slower or take more memory, because it was generically programmed; we want our code run as fast as when it's meticuously manually crafted.

 Generic programming in C++ is supported by templates.
 With templates we can use and implement: